nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     7. Note the incorrect command: `filter` or `filter /all`<br>
        Expected: The list of residents displayed does not change.
 Error details shown in the status message.

-    8. Other incorrect commands to try: `list asdfghjkl`, `list /all`<br>
-       Expected: Similar to previous.

 2. Listing all resident fields after calling `showonly` or `hideonly` (sequential testing)